South African fashion retailers boost local production amid port delays

 South Africa's autumn season starts in March.

-Woolworths and Truworths are also ramping up local clothes production, using local suppliers and placing orders earlier, executives told Reuters.
+Woolworths and Truworths are also ramping up local clothing production, using local suppliers and placing orders earlier, executives told Reuters.

 Woolworths is placing smaller orders, more frequently, to avoid having big shipments stuck at the harbour, CEO Roy Bagattini said.